UCBCFD/MLegS/docs/tutorial/initialization.md

 ---

 # MLegS Tutorial 02: Initialization
-*Disclaimer: This MLegS tutorial assumes a Linux or other Unix-based environment that supports bash terminal commands.
-If you are using Windows, consider installing the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).*
+*Disclaimer: This MLegS tutorial assumes a Unix-based environment with a bash-compatible terminal.
+Linux and macOS are supported; on Windows, consider installing the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).*

 In this tutorial, you will learn the initialization process for MLegS.
 Within a cylindrical coordinate system \\((r, \phi, z)\\), MLegS discretizes the radial direction \\((0 \le r < \infty)\\) using *mapped Legendre functions* (Lee & Marcus, 2023[^1]) as spectral basis elements.
 To achieve this, MLegS pre-calculates these functions with appropriate normalization at each collocation point, which is then pre-loaded into the global spectral transformation kit, `tfm`.
 This tutorial will guide you through the following steps: